Your pregnancy timeline

 Eat little and often

-It may be the last thing you want to do, but having something to eat can help – according to the charity Pregnancy and Sickness Support, eating reduces nausea in 50 per cent of women.
+It may be the last thing you want to do, but having something to eat can help.
 Aim for small, more frequent amounts of food than having three big meals a day, and try to eat something first thing in the morning to stave off feelings of sickness.
 Avoiding food altogether may make you feel worse, as your blood sugar levels will drop.

 Avoid strong smells